Warrants: procurement and use (accessible version)

 Evidence found under section 28CA

-In cases where an AD letter has been authorised to gain entry to a business premises and, during the visit, evidence comes to light that an immigration employment offence under section 21 of the Immigration, Asylum and Nationality Act 2006 has been committed, an IO has the power to search for employee records under section 28FA without a warrant.
+Where evidence comes to light that an immigration employment offence under section 21 of the Immigration, Asylum and Nationality Act 2006 has been committed, you have the power to search for employee records under section 28FA of the IA71 without a warrant.
 The following restrictions apply in terms of the basis for the exercise of this power:

-- the constable or IO must reasonably believe that a person has committed an immigration employment offence in relation to the person arrested or liable to arrest
+- you must reasonably believe that a person has committed an immigration employment offence in relation to the person arrested or liable to arrest

-- the constable or IO must reasonably believe that employee records other than items subject to legal privilege will be found on the premises and will be of substantial value in the investigation of the immigration employment offence
+- you must reasonably believe that employee records other than items subject to legal privilege will be found on the premises and will be of substantial value in the investigation of the immigration employment offence